stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 2. Use GHC pragmas (covered in the tutorial).
 3. Rewrite critical bits in C.

-As it turns out, we may be already using the best algorithm for the task in hand, so using GHC pragmas may be the only way to make considerable improvements without going to the C land (which sure may make things faster, but it also takes away the possibility of compiling your code with GHCJS for
+As it turns out, we may be already using the best algorithm for task in hand, so using GHC pragmas may be the only way to make considerable improvements without going to the C land (which sure may make things faster, but it also takes away the possibility of compiling your code with GHCJS for